-Keady (from Irish An Céide, meaning 'the flat-topped hill') is a village and civil parish in County Armagh, Northern Ireland.
+Keady (from Irish An Céide, meaning 'the flat-topped hill') is a town and civil parish in County Armagh, Northern Ireland.
 It is south of Armagh and near the border with the Republic of Ireland.
 It is situated mainly in the historic barony of Armagh with six townlands in the barony of Tiranny.
 It had a population of 3,051 people in the 2011 Census.

 A tributary of the River Callan, known as the Clea, flows from its source in Clea Lake (also spelled as Clay Lake) through the middle of the village.
 The River Clea once powered Keady's millwheels.
 In the middle of the village, on the banks of the river, stands the Old Mill, which has been converted into workshops and offices.